shwetashah246/bash_scripts/README.md

 * **Bash** runs **inside** the **OS** (usually Linux or Unix).
 * Bash is the **tool you use** within the **OS** to control and automate things.

-Let me know if you want visual diagrams or analogies to make this even clearer.

 ### 🧱 What is a Unix-Based System?

 A **Unix-based system** is any **operating system** that is either **derived from**, **inspired by**, or **compatible with** the original **UNIX OS** created in the 1970s at AT\&T's Bell Labs.